Stackato-Apps/pet-catalog/README.md

 Database configuration
 ------------------------

-Stackato detects if your application is a JEE application if it contains the file /src/main/resources/META-INF/persistence.xml.
+Stackato detects if your application is a JEE application contains the file /src/main/resources/META-INF/persistence.xml.

 The Stackato JEE Framework creates a resources for each relationnal database service created.
 In this example, we create a mysql service.